Is Juice Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink juice?

 Yes, pregnant women can safely drink pasteurized juice.
 Most commercial juices sold in grocery stores are pasteurized, which kills harmful bacteria.
-Look for brands like Tropicana, Ocean Spray, Simply Orange, and Mott's.
-The key is avoiding unpasteurized varieties, which can harbor dangerous pathogens like Listeria and E. coli that pose serious risks during pregnancy.
+Look for the word 'pasteurized' on the label, especially for refrigerated juices.
+Pasteurized orange juice, apple juice, cranberry juice, and grape juice are all safe choices that provide vitamins and hydration during pregnancy.

-What are the risks of juice during pregnancy?
+What are the risks of unpasteurized juice during pregnancy?

 What juice can I take during pregnancy?

-The healthiest juices during pregnancy include orange juice (rich in folate and vitamin C), cranberry juice (supports urinary tract health), apple juice, pomegranate juice (high in antioxidants), and prune juice (helps with pregnancy constipation).
-Choose 100% pasteurized juice without added sugars.
-Carrot juice and beet juice are also nutritious options.
-Aim for variety and limit intake to about 8 oz daily to manage sugar consumption.
+The healthiest juices during pregnancy include orange juice (high in vitamin C and often fortified with folic acid), cranberry juice (supports urinary tract health), apple juice, pomegranate juice (rich in antioxidants), and prune juice (helps with pregnancy constipation).
+Choose 100% juice options without added sugars.
+Tomato juice and beet juice also provide valuable nutrients like iron and folate.

 Is cold pressed juice safe during pregnancy?